 Climbing well on overhanging rock requires milking the feet and legs for all they’re worth.
 Keep both feet on the rock or wall as much as possible—overhangs are not for campusing.
 If your feet pop, get them back on the wall asap.
 Rests can be found almost anywhere— ever see someone hang upsidedown (aka “bat hang”) from a kneebar?
 Look ahead and break the route down into smaller, manageable sections, moving from rest to rest.
 Unless your fingers are drenched with Nile-like rivulets of sweat, do not bother chalking up on extreme overhangs; you’ll just tire yourself out.

-Stemming This is pressing your feet against two opposing planes, bridging the gap to take weight off your arms.
+the gap to take weight off your arms.
 Gyms usually have a handful of corners or opposing holds to stem on, while outside stems typically follow dihedrals or corners, and can be gear protected because the corner usually forms a crack.
 Stemming is an excellent technique to master because it provides stability and security when your arms are pumped.

 The master stemmer can find rests where most people cannot.
 When you stem, walk your feet up one at a time by weighting your arms and one foot, while sliding the other foot upward.
 You’ll often press your palms against either side of the dihedral, looking for good “palm smears.”
 When you stem with your arms, you’ll likely be using holds at your waist that you can press down on.
 Stemming is in no way limited to dihedrals.
 Look for opposing footholds, even on vertical planes of rock that allow you to get weight off your hands and onto your feet.